WavesWho/WavesWho/README.md

 • Taken by a man who loves me and I love him too!!
 Yippee Yippee!! ^_^

+• I am 18 years old, so my topics with minors are limited and I will block you if you don't respect my boundaries ^_^

 ━━━━━━━━༻❁༺━━━━━━━━

   **`You can find me in :`**